lightdash/lightdash/docs/docs/guides/how-to-promote-content.md

 ## How promoting works

-If you are promoting a chart, from one `development project` to a `production project`, this will happen:
+If you are promoting a chart, from a `development` project to a `production` project, this will happen:

-- If the chart exists in both the `development project` and the `production project`, the chart in the `production` will be updated with the changes from `development`.
+- If the chart exists (with the same name) in both the `development` project and the `production` project, the chart in `production` will be updated with the changes from `development`.
 You can always revert this chart to a previous version using [version history](./version-history)
-- If the chart is new, we will replicate this chart into the `production project`.
-We will also create a new space if needed.
+- If the chart is new, we will replicate the `development` chart into the `production` project.
+We will also create a new space if a space does not exist with the same name.

 ## Configure upstream project

 Before you can start promoting content, you need to configure your upstream project.
-To do this, on your `development project` go to settings > Data ops
+To do this, on your `development` project go to settings > Data ops.

-In there, select the project where you want to copy the content to.
+Select the project where you want to copy the content to.

 <img
 src={SelectProject}